krishna-n815/Task_4/README.md

 Data insertion

-Aggregate queries using SUM, COUNT, AVG, GROUP BY, and HAVING
+SQL queries using SUM, COUNT, AVG, GROUP BY, and HAVING

 README.md — This file